Ch3rrycosmos/Leviathan-the-Ai/README.md

 # Leviathan-the-Ai
-A small python project i did referencing "code with harry" tutorial
+A small python project i did for fun!